 Inflationary pressures for tariff-sensitive items were mixed last month.

-Economic observers have been combing through the consumer price index to determine whether President Donald Trump’s global tariffs are triggering higher prices for everyday goods.
+Economic observers have been combing through the consumer price index (CPI) to determine whether President Donald Trump’s global tariffs are triggering higher prices for everyday goods.

 Federal Reserve Chairman Jerome Powell indicated that tariffs have been the primary driver of elevated inflation.

 Speaking to reporters at the January post-meeting press conference, Powell suggested that the 12-month inflation rate excluding tariffs was likely in the low twos.
-Still, he anticipates that tariff-driven inflation will reach a peak in the middle of the year and then begin to slide.
+Still, he said he anticipates that tariff-driven inflation will reach a peak in the middle of the year and then begin to slide.

 “We do think tariffs are likely to move through and be a one-time price increase,” Powell said.